Old Palo Alto Residential Parking Permits

 Where do my guests park?

-- Guests may park on street for less than 2 hours with no permit.
-There is no re-parking within the same district once the two hours have elapsed.
+Guests may park on street for less than 2 hours with no permit.
+There is no re-parking within the same zone once the two hours have elapsed.

 Who provides enforcement?

 Serco, Inc. has been contracted by the City to provide enforcement services for the Old Palo Alto RPP Program.
 Serco, Inc. employees wear uniforms with identification, and you may see them walking, biking, or driving throughout the Old Palo Alto RPP Program area.

 No, parking restrictions are not enforced on regular City holidays or on weekends.
 Refer to the City calendar for observed holidays.

 How do I get a refund for my permit?